shreyas1998/MIPS-processor/README.md

-##MIPS processor
+# MIPS PROCESSOR

-#This repository contains assignments done as part of the computer architecture course.
+#### This repository contains assignments done as part of the computer architecture course.